Smokey Mountain (band): Past band members

 Geneva Cruz moved on to showbiz full-time.

 Tony Lambino wrote songs, did musical theatre, and anchored an early morning news program on ABS-CBN.
 He finished his undergraduate studies at the Ateneo De Manila University, cum laude, completed his master's degree at Harvard University as a Fulbright scholar, and earned a PhD from University of Pennsylvania's Annenberg School for Communication.
 Tony Lambino also worked at the World Bank in Washington, D.C., and became head of communication at the International Rice Research Institute (IRRI).
-He then became an Assistant Secretary of the Philippine Department of Finance.
+He is a former Assistant Secretary of the Philippine Department of Finance.

 Jeffrey Hidalgo completed his Chemical Engineering degree at the University of the Philippines.
 In 2009, he studied film making at the New York Film Academy in Abu Dhabi.
-He has written songs in recent years.
-He currently runs his own company which produces cleaning products.

 James Coronel owns call centers in the United States, Philippines, India, and Sri Lanka.

-Chedi Vergara released her self-titled album Chedi, with some success.
-She joined Teatro and also has a band, but now she lives in Brisbane, Australia.
+Chedi Vergara released a solo album, Chedi.

-Shar Santos Silonga (Zhar Santos) now resides in Las Vegas, Nevada, where she has been living with her four beautiful children since 2002.
-She made it all the way to Hollywood, finishing in the top 20 on season four of American Idol.
-In 2006, she took part in World Musikahan in San Francisco, California with Philippine National Artist for Music, Mr. Ryan Cayabyab.
-She is currently one of the best realtors in Las Vegas and Henderson, Nevada, while still finding time to perform not just in Las Vegas but all over the United States.
+Shar Santos participated in season four of American Idol.

 Jayson Angangan returned to his native land in Ilagan, Isabela.

 Anna Fegi joined the group in 1994 for the final tour in Japan as she replaced Shar Santos.
 Anna released 2 solo albums under the Sony BMG label.
 She owns and operates a music school, Brown Academy of Music.

 Reunions

-In March 2011, all Smokey Mountain members re-united to record a new song for Japan earthquake relief, I FEEL WHAT YOU FEEL.
+In March 2011, all Smokey Mountain members re-united to record a new song for Japan earthquake relief, I Feel What You Feel.

 In May 2020, the members reunited virtually for a Bayanihan Musikahan special.
 They performed a Paraiso/Better World medley as well as Da Coconut Nut.
 The performance was shown on ABS-CBN, and streamed as a fundraising effort for the coronavirus pandemic.

-The group held another virtual reunion on 30th of June, 2020 for the World Wildlife Fund.
+On 30 June 2020, the group held another virtual reunion for the World Wildlife Fund.